How to Choose the Right DEI Partner

-More than ever, organizations understand the importance of diversity, equity and inclusion in the workplace.
-Budget allocations for DEI support are increasing and with it a demand for DEI experts..
-The DEI industry is growing quickly and it’s hard to know how to weigh your options when it comes to choosing a partner in this work.
+More than ever, organizations want to build diversity, equity and inclusion in the workplace.
+Budget allocations for DEI support are increasing and with it a demand for DEI experts.
+The DEI industry is growing quickly and it’s hard to know how to weigh your options when it comes to choosing a partner.

-While there may be no one “right” partner, choosing a strong partner can dramatically accelerate your work.
-We encourage you to consider each potential partner’s approach, beliefs, orientation to change management, focus on data and experience.
-Take the time to talk with them and consider how you feel about working with them.
+We encourage you to consider each potential partner’s approach, the time to talk with them and consider how you feel about working with them.

-While their beliefs do not need to perfectly align with yours, there should be general synergy between you.
-Any differences or challenges you experience should enhance your work together, as opposed to hindering progress.
+While beliefs do not need to perfectly align with yours, there should be general synergy between you and your DEI partner.
+Any differences or challenges you experience should enhance your work progress.

 What beliefs drive their work?